DFE-Digital/dfe-analytics/README.md

 ## Overview

-This gem provides an _opinionated integration_ with Google BigQuery.
+This gem provides an _opinionated integration_ with Google Cloud Platform (GCP) BigQuery.

 Once it is set up, every web request and database update (as permitted by configuration) will flow to BigQuery.